A BRIEF HISTORY OF BASINGSTOKE

 Many new factories were built as well as warehouses and offices as industry moved from London to Basingstoke in the 1960s and early 1970s.
 In the 1960s an Houndsmill industrial estate was built north west of the town.
 The AA HQ in Basingstoke was officially opened in 1973.

 The plan for Basingstoke called for a ring road and an east-west spine road (Churchill Way).
-It also called for a pedestrian shopping precinct to replace the old shopping centre.
+It also called for a pedestrian shopping precinct to replace the old shopping center.
 The first shops in this precinct opened in November 1968.
-A multi storey car park for 2,000 cars was built above it.
+A multi story car park for 2,000 cars was built above it.

-London Street was pedestrianised in 1976.
-The rest of Basingstoke town centre was pedestrianised in 1988.
+London Street was pedestrianized in 1976.
+The rest of Basingstoke town center was pedestrianized in 1988.
 The Malls Shopping Centre was built in 1981.

 The Malls in Basingstoke

-BASINGSTOKE IN THE 21st CENTURYFestival Place Shopping Centre opened in 2002.
+In the 21st century Basingstoke continues to thrive.
+Festival Place Shopping Centre opened in 2002.
 Today the population of Basingstoke is 83,000.